OpenMDAO-Plugins/excel_wrapper/docs/usage.rst

 Please note that the inputs should be followed by the outputs and that units and desc are optional.

-Here is a python code that calls the wrapper and prints out the result.
+Here is Python code that calls the wrapper and prints out the result.

 .. testcode:: excel_wrapper_parts